ErwannRousseau/atma-studio/README.md

 - [next](https://nextjs.org/): A framework for React applications that provides server-side rendering, static site generation, and more.
 - [tailwindcss](https://tailwindcss.com/): A utility-first CSS framework for rapidly building custom designs.
 - [typescript](https://www.typescriptlang.org/): A superset of JavaScript that adds static types to the language.
-- [prettier](https://prettier.io/): An opinionated code formatter that enforces consistent code style.
-- [eslint](https://eslint.org/): A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+- [Biome](https://biomejs.dev/): A pluggable and configurable linter/formater tool super fast and easy to use.
 - [react-hook-form](https://react-hook-form.com/): A library for managing form state and validation in React.

 ## 📝 Project Summary